Quplet/Qu-Enchantments/readme.md

 ## 📖 Content

-This mod currently has 18 new enchantments and one new item as of 1.2.0-1.19.
+This mod currently has 18 new enchantments, one new curse, and one new item as of 1.2.0-1.19.

 <details>
   <summary>Click to expand</summary>